some-natalie/jekyll-in-a-can/README.md

 rm -rf Gemfile.lock _site .jekyll-cache
 ```

+it needs to be in the same directory as your `Gemfile` in order to build the site.  it'll then run a local server for development.

 ## notes

 it's rebuilt once a week automatically.  versions of gems, etc, are unpinned by default and will float to latest or whatever is in the gemfile.  the base image is Chainguard's ruby development image's `latest` tag, which is rebuilt daily.